Why Are American Teenage Behavioral Hospitals Lacking SO Hard?

 The million dollar question: What is America doing wrong this time?
 I guess we are going to have to get a little more specific here.
 What is America doing wrong with their behavioral hospitals for teens?

+Once they are in the inpatient hospital, the goal is to get them out.
+Long term care is barely relevant.
 The average length of stay in the United States following such a major crisis is between 7-13 days.
 Someone could have attempted their own life (which any sign leading up to this horrible situation was ignored) and then with 1-2 weeks it is decided that they are rehabilitated and all good to return to regular life.
 Are you actually kidding me?

 Why WOULDN'T 2 weeks of this cure you?

 Another question you may have may involve something along the lines of: What even happens in these places?
 Well, from firsthand experience, relatively fuck all.
 Monotonous routine, three shitty meals, and generalized group therapy with a person who doesn't know anything about any of us.
+The hours spent looking at the walls wishing I never asked for help will never be recovered.

 A second good idea from Europe right here.
 People with personal experience now play a role.
 They are the ones providing personal conversation, connection, and relatability for the struggling patients.
 No one better to help than someone who understands how it feels and knows what helped them.
 It is social AND it is actually helpful.